University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro_in_progress.md

 See the `README_BLAST.txt` file for descriptions of the data files.

-Make sure you create a working directory, along  with useful subdirectories for the practical.
+Make sure you create a working directory, along  with useful sub-directories for the practical.

 ```bash
 mkdir -p ~/BLAST_practical/blast_dbs